SuperKogito/spafe/docs/source/index.rst

 Citation
 --------

 -  If you want to cite spafe as a software, please cite the version used as indexed at `Zenodo <https://zenodo.org/>`__: |DOI|

-   * *Ayoub Malek.
+   * *Ayoub Malek, Hadrien Titeux, Stefano Borzì, Christian Heider Nielsen, Fabian-Robert Stöter, Hervé BREDIN, & Kevin Mattheus Moerman.
 (2023).
-SuperKogito/spafe: Spafe: Simplified python audio features extraction (v0.3.2).
-Zenodo.* https://doi.org/10.5281/zenodo.7533946
+SuperKogito/spafe: v0.3.2 (v0.3.2).
+Zenodo.* https://doi.org/10.5281/zenodo.7686438

 |
 - You can also site spafe's paper on `JOSS <https://https://joss.theoj.org/>`__: |DOI2|